rh-codes-lab/DISL/infrastructure_gen/tutorials/01_finn.md

 ```toml
 ["BOARD:clk_i", "MODULE:cpu:clk","MODULE:cache:clk","MODULE:chip_manager:clk", "MODULE:debug:clk", "MODULE:timer:clk","MODULE:programmer:clk", "MODULE:finn:clk"],
 ```
 The naming convention using to specify the signal or interface involved in an interconnect is given in the form `MODULE:<module_instantiation_name>:<interface_name>:<optional_interface_signal_name>` if we are connecting a module interface or signal, and in the form `BOARD:<external_io_name>` if we are connecting an external I/O signal.
-The updating `INTERCONNECT` dictionary is given below.
+The updated `INTERCONNECT` dictionary is given below.

 ```toml
 [INTERCONNECT]